dadadadas111/rental-service/docs/DB.md

 ### 📍 Overlapping Bookings

-When student requests a booking:
+When Customer requests a booking:

 ```sql
 SELECT *